richardwa/node-red-ui/README.md

 # node-red-ui
-node-red ui only, taken from running a server and tweaked to work with only static files Employed a few tricks to do this correctly
+node-red ui only, taken from running a server and tweaked to work with only static files.

+Employed a few tricks to do this correctly
 * run node-red server
 * use httrack to mirror the site offline